DrugLib.com — Drug Information Portal

 INDERAL SUMMARY

-Inderal LA is indicated for the long-term management of patients with angina pectoris.
+Inderal LA is indicated to decrease angina frequency and increase exercise tolerance in patients with angina pectoris.

 Inderal LA is indicated for the prophylaxis of common migraine headache.
 The efficacy of propranolol in the treatment of a migraine attack that has started has not been established, and propranolol is not indicated for such use.